mayank-goyal09/olympic-legacy-1976-2008/README.md

 # Navigate to the folder
 cd olympic-legacy-1976-2008

-# Load the dataset into your SQL environment
+# Load the CSV dataset into your SQL database
+# Import olympics_1976_2008.csv into your database

 # Run the queries in queries/ folder
+# Execute the SQL queries to uncover insights
 ```

 ***